batsonjay/uploadDistributor/docs/auth-implementation.md

 - Added a delay before exiting to ensure status files are fully written
 - Enhanced the test script with proper user role and delay handling

+### Step 12: Improve Role Detection in AuthService

+Enhanced the role detection in AuthService.ts:
+- Updated the mapAzuraCastRoleToUserRole method to properly handle complex role objects
+- Changed the parameter type from `string[]` to `any[]` to accommodate the actual data structure
+- Implemented proper detection of role names using `role.name` instead of assuming string values
+- Added detailed logging to show the roles received from AzuraCast
+- Simplified the test-directory-verification.ts to focus on the key test cases

 ## Current Status

 - The authentication system is fully implemented with role-based access control